Can a Regular Dentist Diagnose TMJ?

-Visit Koala® Center for Sleep and TMJ Disorders and get comprehensive treatment for TMJ from our specialists.
+Visit Koala® Center For Sleep & TMJ Disorders and get comprehensive treatment for TMJ from our specialists.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, Wausau WI.